JEKsvp/integration-tests-toolkit/README.md

 ### Number of requests verification

-To verify that a request was made a certain number of times, use method:
+To verify that a request was made a certain number of times, use method

 ```java
 .withNumberOfInteractions(exactly(1))